szilard/GBM-multicore/README.md

 of the number of CPU cores and sockets on various Amazon EC2 instances.
 Previous [experiments](https://github.com/szilard/ml-x1) have shown significant slow-down of xgboost on multi-socket systems.

+## Multi-socket systems

+Experiments are using a 10 million record dataset.

 ### r3.8xlarge (32 cores)